AdaCore/training_material/courses/rust_essentials/140_smart_pointers/02_box.rst

 - Compiler requires each type to have a known size at compile time

-  - Size of recursive types is not known
+  - Recursive types don't have a known size

 - :rust:`Box<T>` provides a pointer with known size